-By answering these questions, small business owners can gain a clearer understanding of who the mascot should be and what it should accomplish.
+By answering these questions, you’ll gain a clearer understanding of who your small business’s mascot should be and what it should accomplish.

-The mascot’s genre and style should complement the typography, and the uniform that the mascot ‘wears’ should be based on the outfits and uniforms that employees wear, as well.
+The mascot’s genre and style should complement the typography and the uniform that the mascot “wears” should be an accurate representation of the actual uniform your employees wear.

 Mascots Gone Wrong

-Like any other marketing tool, mascots are highly effective when done right—but can be disastrous for a small business and brand if done wrong.
+As with any other marketing tool, mascots are highly effective when they’re done right.
+But, when done wrong, they can be disastrous for a small business.

-Here are a couple of signs of a mascot that’s been taken too far:
+Here are some signs that a mascot has been taken too far:

 You’ve seen these mascots before.
-They strive to appear ‘hip’ or ‘humorous’; instead, they come across as patronizing, and ultimately, alienate target consumers rather than attracting them.
-These poorly rendered mascots then make that particular company seem amateur.
-That’s why careful consideration must be given to the professionalism of the rendered mascots.
+They strive to appear hip or humorous, but come across as patronizing.
+Ultimately they alienate consumers rather than attract them.
+Poorly rendered mascots make a company appear amateurish.
+That’s why you must give careful consideration to the professionalism of your mascot.

 A great personality is a key component of your mascot.
-In an effort to develop a friendly, relatable mascot, many small businesses lose sight of what a mascot is intended to do—establish a brand promise and embody the brand’s personality.
+In an effort to develop a friendly, relatable mascot, many small businesses lose sight of what a mascot is intended to do: establish a brand promise and embody the brand’s personality.
 When there is no brand promise present in a mascot, it loses its effectiveness as a brand representative.
-So, to avoid this disconnect, it’s important to collaborate with a creative team who can help you develop a mascot that accurately depicts your brand.
+To avoid this disconnect, it’s important to collaborate with a creative team such as KickCharge.
+We’ll help you develop a mascot that accurately depicts your brand.

-Ultimately, incorporating a small business brand mascot—when done the right way—can yield tremendous success for your company.
-Your brand mascot serves as an extension of your company, so it should represent your business in every way, from the color selection to the typography.
-With help from an experienced creative team, you can transform your brand from bland and indistinguishable, to attention-getting and memorable.
+Incorporating a small business brand mascot—when done the right way—can yield tremendous success for your company.
+Keep in mind that your brand mascot serves as an extension of your company.
+So, from the color scheme to the typography, it absolutely must represent your business accurately.